mdn/content/files/en-us/web/http/headers/no-vary-search/index.md

 ### Allowing responses from URLs with multiple different params to match the same cache entry

-Say you also had URL parameters that sorted the list of users on the page in ascending or descending alphabetical order, and specified the language to display the UI strings in, for example `/users?id=345&order=asc&lang=fr`.
+Assume you have URL parameters that sorted the list of users on the page in ascending or descending alphabetical order, and specified the language to display the UI strings in, for example `/users?id=345&order=asc&lang=fr`.

 You could get the browser to ignore all of these when considering cache matching like so: